 Plan your visit to Tayto Park and surrounding areas here.

 Begin your day at a sedate pace by visiting Beewise Nature Trail which is located in the village of Kilmessan.
 Here families can learn about the importance of the pollinators and explore the 5 acre expanse of woodland and gardens with the chance to pick up some delicious honey before you leave.
 Make sure to pre-book.

 Or for the aspiring knights and princesses in your household a visit to Trim Castle is highly recommended.
 Featured in the movie Braveheart, it is the best preserved of the early Anglo-Norman castles in Ireland.
 Next door, Trim Visitor Centre is home to the Medieval Armoury display where you can view a fantastic exhibition of chainmail, helmets and a plethora of replica weapons.

 Enjoy a tasty lunch at one of the many hotels and cafes in Trim.
 We recommend;

-After lunch enjoy some white water rafting or kayaking with Boyne Valley Activities – an adrenaline rush is guaranteed!
+After lunch enjoy some kayaking with Boyne Valley Activities – an adrenaline rush is guaranteed!
 A short drive away, Navan Adventure Centre has some great family packages available everyday which include mini-golf, pedal go-karting, archery, an inflatables areas and football golf.